 Why Does the Spring Equinox Matter?

 Understood by our ancestors to be a potent portal of power, the Spring Equinox has long been celebrated as an awakening time of growing energy and budding new life.
-It’s earlier roots begin in many of the most ancient myths and tales about the Goddess regaining her power and fertility after the long months of winter.
-(Remember the Greek Mother Goddess Demeter, whose daughter Persephone falls in love with Hades and is tricked into staying with him for 6 months in the Underworld?
-In her despair, Demeter lets all life around her wither and die until she is reunited with Persephone in the Spring when once again, life blossoms…)
+Its earlier roots begin in many of the most ancient myths and tales about the Goddess regaining her power and fertility after the long months of winter.

 This is pretty dramatic (aren’t most Greek myths!?)
 But these symbolic battles between light and dark, growth and decay, life and (ego) death aren’t confined to the realms of mythology.
 We all go through them in our own lives too (albeit on less of a global scale!) especially during the winter months, when the collective energies are encouraging introspection and we’re all more focused on doing our inner work.